aswdevz/asw/readme.txt

 The recommended way to use the controller with asw is: push the thumbstick to the edge with your thumb, then move it along the edge.
 Pressing ESC quits asw.
 In case something goes wrong and the window closes, try launching from the command line so you can see the program output.
 The output may explain what the problem is.
+Pressing the back button and Y button together will reset the wheel to center.
 You can adjust how asw works using command line arguments, explained below.

 ====================================